-Notorious killer Albert Dryden gunned down a council officer in a planning row.
+Notorious killer Albert Dryden gunned down 46-year-old Harry Collinson, Derwentside Council’s chief planning officer during a planning row.

-The officer arrived at Mr Dryden’s home to tell him it was to be bulldozed after a long-running planning dispute.
+Chief planning officer Harry Collinson arrived at the property of Albert Dryden to tell him it was to be demolished after a long-running planning dispute.

-Dryden opened fire and shot the officer twice in the chest at point-blank range and then blasted him through the head as he lay on the ground, in front of reporters, council workers, and police officers.
+Albert Dryden opened fire and shot the officer in the heart at point-blank range.
+Shortly after, he fired another shot into his chest and also blasted him through the head as he lay on the ground, in front of fleeing reporters, council workers, and police officers.

-At his trial it transpired that Albert Dryden had been victimised, humiliated and degraded by planning officers over a long period of time.
-A reporter was asked not to publicise details of the victimisation of Mr Dryden because the planning officer was a golfing partner of the Chief Constable of Durham and a brother Mason.
+Of course this case was not as straightforward as the press made it appear, because at his trial it transpired that Albert Dryden had been victimised, humiliated and degraded by planning officers over a long period of time.
+It was revealed that a reporter was pressurised not to publicise details of the victimisation of Mr Dryden because the planning officer was a friend of the Chief Constable of Durham, and a brother Mason.
 The reporter was also asked not to mention that a judge occupied land neighbouring Mr Dryden’s land and either objected to Mr Dryden’s development or coveted his land.

 Both the police and the council came in for severe criticism for their handling of events leading up to the killing.

-I don’t believe that the killing of somebody was justified in this particular situation, and no normal-thinking person would condone what Albert Dryden did, but from personal experience I can understand how someone facing the bulldozing of their home might become unhinged, or driven to extreme measures.
+I don’t believe that the killing of somebody was justified in this particular situation, and no normal-thinking person would condone what Albert Dryden did.
+On the other hand, no normal-thinking person would believe the level of corruption that exists within a local authority; until they fall foul of them.
+So, from personal experience I can understand how someone facing the demolition of their property might become unhinged, or driven to extreme measures.

-Dover District Council have unjustly harassed me, and deprived me of a normal home life for 31 years; half of my life!
-So I can understand how someone could be driven to take drastic measures, particularly when they feel they have nothing more to lose.
+Dover District Council have unjustly harassed me, and deprived me any semblance of a normal home life for over 31 years; half of my life!
+So I can certainly understand how someone could be driven to take drastic measures, particularly when they feel they have nothing more to lose.